Skip to main content Skip to secondary navigation

 • Planning, design and construction of renewable power systems

 Additional related course work is available from other schools in the university such as Earth Sciences, the Graduate School of Business, and the Public Policy School.
-The Energy track allows students substantial flexibility to tailor their program of study for careers with energy consultants, general contractors, specialty contractors, real estate or infrastructure developers, or facility owners and operators.
+The Energy concentration allows students substantial flexibility to tailor their program of study for careers with energy consultants, general contractors, specialty contractors, real estate or infrastructure developers, or facility owners and operators.
 It also prepares them for serve as technically-inclined workers in the fields of policy and advocacy, or as internal consultants for businesses looking to improve their environmental profile.

 Sustainable Urban Systems (SDC-SUS)

 The historic compartmentalization of urban and infrastructure planning decisions often creates inflexible systems that can be difficult to manage, impose high environmental costs and largely ignore interactions with the people they serve.
 Yet with advances in information systems, engineered technologies and improved understanding of human behavior, we can design cities that respond better to the needs of the inhabitants and adapt more readily to changing climatic and environmental pressures and demands.
-The SUS emphasis thus merges traditional data analytics with complex systems analysis to better inform decisions around the wicked problems of urban development like socioeconomic inequality and affordability.
+The SUS concentration thus merges traditional data analytics with complex systems analysis to better inform decisions around the wicked problems of urban development like socioeconomic inequality and affordability.

 SDC-SUS offers courses across multiple programs within and outside of the Department of Civil and Environmental Engineering, covering topics such as: